Because your child’s feet are continually developing, finding the proper size shoes for them might be tricky. So how fast do toddler feet grow?

 When a baby starts crawling, shoes become more vital for safety.
 Soft, low-to-the-ground, lightweight shoes will protect your baby’s feet when they reach the standing and cruising stages.

 When your child is able to walk independently, you should update them to more durable shoes that still allow for sensory response.
-To assist kids build confidence, use light, soft shoes that mimic the foot’s natural shape.
+To assist kids to build confidence, use light, soft shoes that mimic the foot’s natural shape.

 Your child’s feet will develop quickly between the ages of 2 and 4.
 Their bones are still growing, their muscles are toning, and their joints are fusing together.
 Because their muscles are still strengthening, flat feet are still normal.